gianarb/gianarb.github.com/_posts/2016-11-18-continuous-integration-and-silent-checks.markdown

 date:   2016-11-18 10:08:27
 categories: [post]
 img: /img/jenkins.png
-tags: [ci, devops]
+tags: [ci, devops, automation, container, docker]
 summary: "Bad and good practice when you setup a continuous integration job.
 Silent checks are not a good practice but analyze your code is the perfect way to understand how your codebase is evolving."
-changefreq: yearly
 ---
 Continuous Integration is a process of merging all developer working copies to shared mainline several times a day.
 In practice is when you have in place a